 by Dick Innes

-Dr. Billy Graham, world-renowned speaker who is well-known for his mass crusades, radio and television programs, has said that the question most often asked him is, “Is there life after death?”
+Dr. Billy Graham, the world-renowned speaker who was well-known for his mass crusades, radio and television programs, said that the question most often asked him is, “Is there life after death?”

 This is an age-old question.
 From earliest times people have believed that life does not end with the grave.
 “Indeed,” writes Dr. Raymond A. Moody, Jr., in his book, Life After Life. “graves from very early sites all over the earth give evidence of the belief in human survival of bodily death.”1

 Is man’s desire for life beyond death just wishful thinking?
 Or is there evidence to support this belief?

 Modern science seems to support it.
 For example, many people who have been pronounced “clinically dead” have come back to life and given vivid accounts of being fully conscious after they had been pronounced dead by medical personnel.